CryDeb/summary/ocp/01_OCP.md

 ## Sorting
 Just call the static method sort from Collection.sort() This sort takes ether one argument or two.
 The first one is the Collection you want to get sorted.
 The second one is a Comparator.
-It is Optional as long as the Class stored in the Collection implements Comparable.
+The second one is optional as long as the Class stored in the Collection implements Comparable.

 Important: A Tree\* can only store Classes that implements Comparable -> cause it needs to sort things